Another Atmospheric River-Fueled Storm to Bring Widespread Rain in Southern California

 - Snow levels will remain above 8,000 feet with little to no accumulation.

-Another storm is heading to Southern California, bringing yet another round of rain to already saturated hillsides and raising the threat of flooding.
+Another storm arrived in to Southern California, bringing yet another round of rain to already soaked hillsides and raising the threat of flooding.

 Southern California has been seeing consistent winter storms that have brought a significant amount of rain, snow and damage.
 The first three months of the year have already exceeded precipitation averages.